mhdpasha/Frontend/README.md

-# Yes, it is static
+# Static Website
-An example of my static website article about Figma
+An example of my static website, article about Figma